Hanging out with friends is important — and your time with them is valuable.

 Challenge friends to epic video game battles in our Game Room.

 Work out at the LaHaye Recreation & Fitness Center or at our newly renovated David’s Place

 Go swimming at the Liberty Natatorium.

-Work out or take an exercise class at the LaHaye Fitness and Recreation Center.
+Take an exercise class or play basketball or racquetball at the LaHaye Fitness and Recreation Center.

 Get your goal on at the Thomas Indoor Soccer Center.